-If you are considering such an arrangement, please email Cooperative Research at email@example.com, or contact Contracts Management for review.
+If you are considering such an arrangement, please email Cooperative Research email@example.com.
 Please note that UTSW does not perform contracts for service for external agencies.

 In many instances, a PI may collaborate with another academic investigator without the protection of a collaboration agreement; however, when engaging in research with unfamiliar investigators, in research which may lead to an invention, or when other specific requirements need to be set out (e.g. deliverables, publication rights, etc), a collaboration agreement is put in place.